mathwcruz/to.do-app/README.md

 <br>

 ## :information_source: Application installation
-- `git clone https://github.com/mathwcruz/ignite-desafio_01-trilha-reactjs-todo.git` para clonar o repositório
+- `git clone https://github.com/mathwcruz/ignite-desafio_01-trilha-reactjs-todo.git` to clone the repository

 <br>

 # 🎲 Run application
-Para rodar a aplicação na web, siga as instruções a partir do seu terminal:
+To run the application on the web, follow the instructions from your terminal:
-- `cd ignite-desafio_01-trilha-reactjs-todo` e `code .`
+- `cd ignite-desafio_01-trilha-reactjs-todo` and `code .`
-- rode `yarn` para instalar as dependências do projeto
+- run `yarn` to install project dependencieso
-- Após ter baixado as dependências, rode `yarn dev` para rodar a aplicação
+- After you have downloaded the dependencies, run `yarn dev` to run the application
-- Entra no `localhost:8080` para visualizar a aplicação web
+- Go to `localhost:8080` to see the app

 <br>

-### Autor
+### Author
 ---

 <a href="https://app.rocketseat.com.br/me/matheus-da-cruz-frontend">